roccotrip/wsd_games_emb/README.md

 * run ```> python WSDG.py```

 # Citation
-Tripodi, Rocco and Navigli, Roberto, Game Theory Meets Embeddings: a Unified Framework for Word Sense Disambiguation, Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing, 2019.
+Tripodi, Rocco and Navigli, Roberto, Game Theory Meets Embeddings: a Unified Framework for Word Sense Disambiguation, Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing, 2019. (to appear)

 ```
 @inproceedings{tripodi-2019-game,